ramanathanMuthuraman/webpage-metrics/README.md

 ## Usage

-Run the below gulp task to get the coverage reports.
+Run the below gulp task to get the metrics.

 ```
 gulp